Modeling industrial assets

 for each turbine.

-You can also update and delete existing assets and asset models.
+You can also update and delete existing assets, asset models, and component models.
 When you update an asset model, every asset based on that asset model reflects any changes that you make to the underlying model.
+When you update a component model, this applies to every asset based on every asset model that references the component model.

 Topics